0xd61/csn-programming/slide-deck.md

 if(a == 3 && b == 8) {
     // ...
 }
-// Wenn a groesser 2 oder a kleiner 0:
+// Wenn a größer 2 oder a kleiner 0:
 if(a > 2 || a < 0) {
     // ...
 }